-Adesanya is 20-0 since transitioning from kickboxing to become a MMA fighter, and his next fight will see him move up a weight class to compete against Jan Blachowicz for the light heavyweight crown at UFC 259.
+Adesanya owns a 23-2 MMA record since transitioning from kickboxing to become a mixed martial artist, even moving his weight class to compete against Jan Blachowicz as a contender for the light heavyweight crown at UFC 259.
+Adesanya would lose that fight before defending his middleweight title.

 That comes with quite a nice payday every time Izzy steps into the ring, and "The Last Stylebender" has earned a solid fortune from his fighting career.